Structure of the

 Interpretation of key findings: Discuss how these findings connect to previous research, existing knowledge, practices, or policies.

-Strengths and limitations: Highlight the strengths and limitations of your methods and what readers should consider when interpreting the results.
+Delineations and Limitation: Highlight the strengths and limitations of your methods and what readers should consider when interpreting the results.

 Implications or recommendations: Outline the implications of your study or suggest recommendations for future research, policy, or practice, ensuring that these recommendations are directly based on your findings.